BlueishLeaf/Cars/README.md

 * Improve general readability of code via inspection tool
 * Use ButterKnife to bind listeners
 * Fix scrolling problem in feedback
-* Improve feedback box animation as it hides by making it wait before being marked as "GONE"
 * Add a check to make sure neither field in the feedback form is empty when it is submitted

 ### Priority 2: